cran/CohortConstructor/README.md

 ### More information

 CohortConstructor provides much more functionality for creating and manipulating cohorts.
-See the package website for more details.
+See the package vignettes for more details.